EvilWeasel/knowledge-hub/README.md

 ---

-This project is for demo-purposes only, but if you find it usefull, you are free to use any code inside as permitted by the MIT-License.
+This project is for demo-purposes only, but if you find it usefull, you are free to use any code / documentation inside as permitted by the MIT-License.

+This idea is based on a video linked [here...](https://www.youtube.com/watch?v=1NrHkjlWVhM)

 ---